drhenner/fit/README.md

 Resque admin is accessible at /resque.

-To run ensure that resque jobs run locally use forman to start the server.
+To run ensure that resque jobs run locally use foreman to start the server.

 ##Author